New Georgia campaign: Vella Lavella

 Meanwhile, throughout August, the Allies pushed the remaining Japanese ground forces on Vella Lavella into a pocket in the northwest corner of the island.
 The 3rd New Zealand Division, under the command of Major General Harold E. Barrowclough, was tasked with destroying this pocket.
 The New Zealanders began their pincer movement on 21 September, but the Japanese resisted so fiercely that it took until 5–6 October to bottle them up.
-On the night of 6–7 October, Rear Admiral Matsuji Ijuin led a naval force to take the 600 remaining ground troops off Vella Lavella.
+On the night of 6–7 October, Rear Admiral Ijuin Matsuji led a naval force to take the 600 remaining ground troops off Vella Lavella.
 In response, a force of US destroyers was dispatched to intercept them.
 Each side lost a ship in the ensuing naval battle, but the Japanese were able to successfully complete their evacuation.
-As a result, General Barrowclough's men entered the evacuated area unopposed, concluding the New Georgia campaign.
+As a result, Barrowclough's men entered the evacuated area unopposed, concluding the New Georgia campaign.

 Kolombangara

-Kolombangara was evacuated between 28 September and 4 October after the U.S. forces completely ignored and bypassed it.
+Kolombangara was evacuated by the Japanese between 28 September and 4 October after the U.S. forces completely ignored and bypassed it.
 The Japanese had stationed a large number of troops on the island and had heavily fortified it in expectation of mounting a stubborn defense, but MacArthur and Halsey's strategic plan was to only take lightly guarded beaches and islands and simply ignore the heavily defended islands.